What Are DOT Cylinders?

-During the propane tank inspection, they will look for things like any damage to the cylinder or welds like dents, cracks, rust, pitting, or fire damage.
+- Damage to the cylinder body like dents, cracks, rust, pitting, or signs of fire damage.

 RV Life Hack: How To Check How Much Propane You Have Left